wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 * *timings* - the timings for every page fetched using the Navigation Timing API and User Timings
 * *requests* - send the timings and size data for each and every request: *blocked*, *dns*, *connect*, *ssl*, *send*, *wait*, *receive* and *total* time.
 This will generate a lot of data.

 By default all timings are sent.
-If you want to change that, remove the ones of the metrics you don't need:
+If you want to change that, remove the metrics you don't need:

 ~~~
 --graphiteData summary,rules,pagemetrics,timings,timings